 How does the IRS Fresh Start Program work?

 The IRS Fresh Start Program is better understood as a tax relief toolbox that contains a set of measures designed to help individuals and small businesses.
 There isn’t a single form to fill in.
 Instead, there are a variety of tax relief measures to choose from.
-Consult with a tax relief professional to determine which one is best for you.

 There are four principal tax relief measures: tax liens relief, installment agreements, penalty relief, and offers in compromise.